Data Privacy Policy

 • When there is a confusion between the name of your structure and your personal name (e.g.: freelance, interim, etc.), economic and financial data (e.g.: bank account number, verification code, etc.) kept for the time necessary for the transaction and the management of invoicing and payments, to which are added the legal prescription periods which are generally from 5 to 10 years

-• Data for commercial prospecting, marketing and subscription to our newsletter (e.g.: email address, etc.) kept for a maximum of 3 years from the last contact we had with you.
+• Data for commercial prospecting, marketing, and newsletter subscription purposes (e.g., email address, etc.) retained for a maximum period of 3 years from the last contact we had with you.

-• Connection data (e.g. logs, IP address, etc.) kept for a period of 1 year.
+• Connection data (e.g., logs, device type, browser type, etc.) retained for a period of 1 year.

-• Cookies that are generally kept for a maximum of 13 months.
-For more details on how we use your cookies, you can consult our cookie policy, which can be accessed at any time on our website.
+• Cookies, which are generally retained for a maximum period of 13 months.
+For more details on our use of cookies, you can consult our cookie policy, accessible at any time on our website.

 Upon expiration of the retention periods summarised above, we delete all of your personal data to ensure your privacy for years to come.

-The deletion of your personal data is irreversible and we will no longer be able to communicate them to you after this period.
-At most, we can only keep anonymous data for statistical purposes.
+The deletion of your personal data is irreversible, and we will no longer be able to communicate them to you after this period.
+At most, we can only retain anonymous data for statistical purposes.

-Please also note that in the event of litigation, we are obliged to keep all data concerning you for the entire duration of the processing of the case, even after the expiry of the retention periods described above.
+Please also note that in the event of litigation, we are obligated to retain all data concerning you for the entire duration of the case processing, even after the expiration of their previously described retention periods.

 What rights do you have to control the use of your data?

-The applicable data protection regulations give you specific rights that you can exercise, at any time and free of charge, to control the use we make of your data.
+The applicable data protection regulations grant you specific rights that you can exercise at any time and free of charge to control how we use your data.

-• Right ofaccess and copy of your personal data as long as this request is not in contradiction with business secrecy, confidentiality, or the secrecy of correspondence.
+• Right of access and copy of your personal data, provided that this request does not conflict with trade secrets, confidentiality, or the secrecy of communications.

-• Right to rectify personal data that are erroneous, obsolete or incomplete.
+• Right to rectification of personal data that is inaccurate, outdated, or incomplete.

 • Right to object to the processing of your personal data for commercial prospecting purposes.

-• Right to request the deletion ("right to be forgotten") of your personal data that are not essential to the proper functioning of our services.
+• Right to request erasure (“right to be forgotten”) of your personal data that is not essential for the proper functioning of our services.

-• Right to limit your personal data which allows you to photograph the use of your data in case of a dispute about the legitimacy of a processing.
+• Right to restriction of processing of your personal data, which allows for a snapshot of your data's use in case of a dispute regarding the legitimacy of a processing operation.

-• The right to data portability, which allows you to retrieve part of your personal data in order to store it or transmit it easily from one information system to another.
+• Right to data portability, which allows you to retrieve a portion of your personal data to store or easily transmit it from one information system to another.

-• The right to give instructions on what to do with your data in the event of your death, either through you or through a trusted third party or successor.
+• Right to provide instructions regarding the fate of your data in the event of your death, either directly by you or through a trusted third party or legal successor.

 For a request to be taken into account, it is imperative that it be made directly by you at dpo@episto.fr.
 Any request that is not made this way cannot be processed.

-Requests cannot be made by anyone other than you.
-Therefore, we may ask you to provide proof of identity if there is any doubt about the identity of the applicant.
+Requests can only originate from you.
+Therefore, we may ask you to provide proof of identity if there is any doubt regarding the applicant's identity.

-We will respond to your request as soon as possible, within three months of receipt, if the request is technically complex or if we receive many requests at the same time.
+We will respond to your request as soon as possible, within a maximum of three months from its receipt, should the request be technically complex or if we receive numerous requests simultaneously.

-Please note that we can always refuse to respond to any excessive or unfounded request, especially if it is repetitive.
+Please note that we may always refuse to respond to any excessive or unfounded request, particularly in consideration of its repetitive nature.

 Who can access your data?

-We will only share your data with those persons who are authorized to use it to implement our services.
-This may include our staff in charge of service implementation, accounting, marketing or even security of our premises.
+We only disclose your data to individuals duly authorized to use it for the implementation of our services.
+This may include our personnel responsible for service delivery, accounting, marketing, or even the security of our premises.

 How do we protect your data?